ContainerSolutions/externalsecret-operator/README.md

   --secret-string='this string is a secret'
 ```

-and updated aws credentials to be used in `config/credentials/kustomization.yaml` with valid values:
+and updated aws credentials to be used in `config/credentials/kustomization.yaml` with valid AWS credentials:

 ```yaml
 %cat config/credentials/kustomization.yaml